crespo/task-to-google-calendar/README.md

 ## Description
 This project was initially made for a internship challenge, but I plan to update it and implement new features whenever I feel in the mood to do so.

-It features a complete CRUD of tasks and events based on Google Calendar standards, also it synchronizes the tasks and events with your personal Google Calendar agenda, so when you create and delete a individual task or event, it'll be required to login with a Google account and then the API will create the task for you automatically.
+It features a complete CRUD of tasks and events based on Google Calendar standards, also it synchronizes the tasks and events with your personal Google Calendar agenda, so when you create and delete a individual task or event, it'll be required to login with a Google account and then the API will create the task or event for you automatically.
 ## Tech Stack
 To achieve all of this, it was used Python as the base programming language, Django and Django Rest Framework (a.k.a.
 DRF) as frameworks to help building the API, [Google Calendar API](https://developers.google.com/resources/api-libraries/documentation/calendar/v3/python/latest/index.html) and [Google Tasks API](https://developers.google.com/resources/api-libraries/documentation/tasks/v1/python/latest/index.html) with all the JWT authentication necessary to integrate with Google's endpoints and Swagger UI to make a quick beautiful API documentation page.
 ## Installation